16 Feb Common Copywriting Mistakes Stunting your Productivity

 Not knowing where your content will be heading is a major copywriting mistake.
 It’s important to have a rough view of how you’re going to write and what elements you will be covering.
 This will enable your creative juices to flow and have a positive impact on your productivity.

-A great way to start this is by mapping out the structure of both the article and content.
+A great way to start this is by mapping out the structure of both the content before article writing.
 List all the subheadings/main points that will be used and then formulate a plan on which subheading you want to tackle first.

 Some copywriters find it beneficial to start at the end and write the concluding paragraph first, while others like to write all the subheading content and then tackle the intro last.
 Whichever way you decide to begin, having a layout of all the points first will allow productivity to flourish and will put an end to the stop-start style of writing.